Augustin Bubník: Life under Communism

+Bubnik as head coach of the Finnish team at the 1968 Winter Olympics.

 After the Czechoslovak National Hockey Team won the World Championship in 1949, the following year they were forced to give up their spot in the championship.
 State Security arrested all of the hockey team members, including Bubník.
 A trial with fabricated charges was brought against the entire team in 1950.
 Bubník was convicted of "treason", "subversion of the state" and "espionage".
 He was then sentenced to fourteen years in prison.
 He served time in a variety of prisons and in the uranium mines in the Jáchymov district and Bytíz.
 President Zápotocký granted him amnesty and he was released in January 1955.
 Afterwards, the Regime only allowed him to play in the minor hockey leagues, so he turned to coaching.

 In the mid- to late-1960s, Bubník managed to move to Finland, where he coached the Finnish National Team.
 He also helped develop hockey in general in Finland as well.
 In 1968, Bubník was officially rehabilitated, and in 1989, he finally received full social recognition.